jpedroribeiro/jpedroribeiro.com/content/blog/2012/11/finding-a-job-in-web-design-and-development/index.md

 ---
 title: "Finding a job in web design and development"
 date: "2012-11-18"
+tags: ["opinion"]
 ---

 Searching for a new job is a stressful and time-consuming task.
 When I moved to London a couple of months ago I had this experience once again and I was overwhelmed by the amount of online resources to "help" candidates find a perfect job.
-I was lucky enough to find an [awesome](http://www.vouchercodes.co.uk) place to work and during the process I learn a [few tricks]( http://jpedroribeiro.com/2012/11/finding-a-job-in-web-design-and-development) that can make this task easier.
+I was lucky enough to find an [awesome](http://www.vouchercodes.co.uk) place to work and during the process I learn a [few tricks](http://jpedroribeiro.com/2012/11/finding-a-job-in-web-design-and-development) that can make this task easier.

 ## Set up a search on Twitter and keep yourself updated